 The Company considers all highly liquid investments, including its money market fund, purchased with an original maturity of three months or less to be cash equivalents.
-The Company's cash and cash equivalents are held in institutions in the U.S., the U.K. and Ireland and include deposits in a money market fund which was unrestricted as to withdrawal or use.
+The Company's cash and cash equivalents are held primarily in institutions in the U.S. and include deposits in a money market fund which was unrestricted as to withdrawal or use.